How to Install Obsidian on Ubuntu 26.04, 24.04 and 22.04

 Keeping notes in plain Markdown matters more when the folders stay under your control instead of inside one sync silo.
 If you want to install Obsidian on Ubuntu, the real choice is whether you want Ubuntu-style automatic updates, a direct upstream download, or a sandboxed package you can manage separately from APT.

-Ubuntu’s default repositories do not package Obsidian, and Obsidian’s own Linux help docs still point Linux users to Snap, Flatpak, and AppImage.
-GitHub releases also publish an official amd64 .deb, so there are four practical install paths on Ubuntu 26.04, 24.04, and 22.04.
-You can install any of them from a terminal, but Obsidian still needs an active graphical session to open.
+Ubuntu’s default repositories do not package Obsidian, so sudo apt install obsidian is not a working Ubuntu archive command.
+The Obsidian download page lists Linux AppImage, Snap, Deb, arm64 AppImage, and Flatpak options, which leaves four practical install paths on Ubuntu 26.04, 24.04, and 22.04.
+You can install any of them from a terminal or SSH session, but Obsidian still needs an active graphical session to open.

 Install Obsidian on Ubuntu

-Each method installs the same Markdown knowledge base, but the update path and desktop integration differ.
+Each method installs the same Markdown knowledge base, but the package source, update path, and desktop integration differ.
+If you searched for an APT package, use the official .deb method below instead of a nonexistent Ubuntu repository package.

-- Use the official Snap when you want the quickest Ubuntu-native install and automatic refreshes.
+• Use the Snap when you want the quickest Ubuntu-native install and automatic refreshes.

 The official Debian package is only published for amd64.
-If you run Ubuntu on arm64 hardware, skip that method and use Snap or Flatpak instead.
-GitHub releases also publish an arm64 AppImage, but the AppImage method here targets the standard x86_64 build.
+GitHub releases also publish an arm64 AppImage and arm64 tar archive, but the AppImage commands in this guide target the standard x86_64 build.

 Update Ubuntu before installing Obsidian